marvelousNinja/cloudfoundry_helios_guide/README.md

 # Introduction

-So, you've decided to play with Helios and deploy it to CloudFoundry.
+So, you've decided to play with Helios and deploy your app to CloudFoundry.
 Good for you.
 Let's grab some toys and:
-1. Install & Setup PostgreSQL
+*  Install & Setup PostgreSQL
-2. ... and Helios.
+*  ... and Helios.
-3. ... and CloudFoundry console.
+* ... and CloudFoundry console.

 But, just before we start, let's check our Ruby version.
 In your terminal:
 ```